buddycloud/buddycloud.com/slate/source/includes/_subscriptions.md

 ???
 ???
 ```
-Following behavior is dependent on the channel type.
+Following behavior is dependent on the channel type:

-Following an _open_ channel is automatically allowed.
+* Following an _open_ channel is automatically allowed.

-Following a _private_ channel generates a `pending` subscription request
+* Following a _private_ channel generates a `pending` subscription request

+Following a _private_ channel:

 * the user is added to the channel's `pending` subscription list
 * the channel's `owner` or a `moderator` receives a subscription request (immediately if they are online or queued up for when they come online)